mmccall10/plucto/README.md

 To change pages or set limits change the query string parameters. www.officeadmin.com/users?page=2&limit=25

-Rolodex currently relies an a database column called `id` for the count aggregate.
+Rolodex currently relies an a database column `id` for the count aggregate.
 Totals will not execute with column name other than id. ie. `Repo.aggregate(query, :count, :id)`

 The `flip/3` function will return a `%Rolodex.Page{}` struct.